Calabacitas

 Instructions

-• Heat olive oil in a large skillet over medium heat.
-Once hot, add in onions and cook for about 3 minutes, or until translucent.
+• Heat the olive oil in a large skillet over medium.
+Once hot, add the onions and cook for about 3 minutes until translucent.

-• Add jalapeño, garlic, squash, corn, tomatoes, Mexican oregano, cumin, salt, and pepper.
-Reduce heat to just over low, cover, and cook for ~8-9 minutes, stirring occasionally, until the squash is tender.
+• Add the jalapeno, garlic, squash, corn, tomatoes, Mexican oregano, cumin, salt, and pepper.
+Reduce the heat to just over low, cover, and cook for ~8-9 minutes, stirring occasionally, until the squash is tender.

-• Add in vegan mozzarella shreds, and cook with the lid on for an additional 1-2 minutes, or until the cheese melts.
+• Add the vegan mozzarella shreds, and cook with the lid on for an additional 1-2 minutes until the cheese melts.

 Notes

-• Use a large skillet: Using a large skillet prevents the vegetables from overcrowding and ensures they properly cook.
+Use a large skillet: Using a large skillet prevents the vegetables from overcrowding and helps them cook at the same rate.

 Nutrition